 Given the changes in the design of the laptop, the setup has also changed slightly.
 Instead of the simple plugin all the cables and turn on approach, there are some configurations to consider.

 If you’re going for the straight HDMI cable from an external source, then you can plug it into the HDMI port.
 You will still be required to open the rear and position the cable accordingly, but it’s not too complicated.

 With the support for Amazon Fire TV, Google Chromecast, Roku and Apple TV, you can plug the device directly into the HDMI port as well.
 If the dongle requires an additional power source, simply connect the microUSB cable and you’re all set.

 The Epson EF-100 also supports audio streaming via Bluetooth to an external output.
-This option requires you to access the menu in order to pair with the Bluetooth speaker and the likes.
+This option requires you to access the menu in order to pair it with the Bluetooth speaker and the likes.
 This part is trickier than the rest, as the audio device needs to be searchable before pairing can happen.

 Display and Performance Having switched from my Epson EB-U04 projector to review the Epson EF-100, the first thing I noticed was the pixelation.
 The reason for this is that the Epson EF-100 doesn’t support the same 1080p resolution, but is instead 720p.
 Well, technically it’s 1280×800 native, so slightly higher than 720p.

 Running the same settings as my projector connected to my PC wasn’t ideal, as the enlarged viewing size made it quite difficult to read any text.
 Placing the unit closer to the wall (or screen) provides a lot more focus and you’re able to set the screen size to something a lot more acceptable to allow for less pixelation.

 The Epson EF-100 does support zoom between wide-angle and TV size to make adjusting the screen size much easier.
 At the same time, you can also adjust the XXXX if the projection angles aren’t perpendicular.